Ofarrell23/Week-4-Homework/README.md

 * [License](#license)

 ## Overview
-For this project, we were tasked to create a responsive porfolio website.
-Elements of this website included a navigation bar, an image and a body.
-I was also taked to linking the navagation bar to the associated elements in the body.
+For this project, We were tasked to create a multiple choice question page with Javascript.
+We were also tasked to make a start button with a coutdown number on the page.
+When answering the the questions the user will have the quesiton and the mutiple choices also presented.
+At the end of the quiz the User will be presented with the number of questions that were correct.
+As soon as the timer is done, the clock will alert the user that there isn't any time left.

 ## Installation
 Steps to install and run Github.